 1. Choose Primitive Behaviors to Bind.
 You have to have primitive behaviors to which your new state/trigger will incorporate.
 The primitive behaviors are written in the Configuration Network Language (CNL) and stored in the [your MissionLab home]/src/libcnl directory.
 You can use those existing ones, or, if you wish, you can create your own primitive behaviors.
-If you are going to create your own primitive behaviors, make sure that you declare those in [your Mission-Lab home]/src/libcnl/cnl.inc.
-Programming in CNL is explained in Section 3.6, and, for details, please read the separate manual.
+If you are going to create your own primitive behaviors, make sure that you declare those in [your MissionLab home]/src/libcnl/cnl.inc.
+Programming in CNL is explained in Section 3.5, and, for details, please read the separate manual.
 Here, let us use the existing MOVE_TO.cnl (the "Move-to-goal" behavior) and SWIRL_STATIC_OBSTACLES.cnl (the "Swirl" behavior) that will be incorporated into our new state "GoTo_with_Swirl".
-If you choose to use the existing ones, make sure that each CNL code has "procedure Vector" instead of "procedure bool": "procedure Vector" is for a "state" while "procedure bool" is for a "trigger".
+If you choose to use the existing ones, make sure that each CNL code has "procedure Vector" instead of "procedure bool": "procedure Vector" is for a "trigger".
 For example, in SWIRL_STATIC_OBSTACLES.cnl, the procedure is specified as: